Clubs, Charities, Action Groups, Political, etc.

 Vegetarian Stuff

-OK, so it's not a Penistone thing but I have been a veggie for more than two decades and don't eat anything with a face.
-In this modern world, I do this because I can.
+OK, so it's not a Penistone thing but I have been a veggie for more than three decades and don't eat 'anything with a face.'
+And anyway - it's my website!
+In the 21st century, I do this because I can.
 It's healthy and better for the planet.
-With world food shortages, grain for animals goes much further as food for people.
-Also, I think it elevates us above the other creatures, makes us less primitive, reduces animal distress and is a natural progression for the human race.
-Upwards and onwards.
-Some tree-hugging websites: http://en.wikipedia.org/wiki/Vegetarianism - http://vegweb.com/ - http://vegetarian.about.com - www.vegsoc.org - www.peta.org.uk
+'Bah, humbug', I hear you say.
+But, with world food shortages, grain for animals goes a lot further when it is used as food for people.
+Also I think that being veggie is less primitive and elevates us above the other creatures.
+It gives us a clearer conscience, reduces animal distress and is a natural progression for the human race.
+Upwards and onwards, I sez.

 Woodhead Mountain Rescue